Please refer to the University’s Glossary of Term for policies and procedures.

-If the proposed Academic Mentor is willing to supervise the applicant for the term of the Fellowship they will complete section B and seek the required certification from the Head of School or Director of Research Centre and the Executive Dean.
+If the proposed Academic Mentor is willing to supervise the applicant for the term of the Fellowship they will complete section B and seek the required certification from the Head of School and/or Director of Research Centre.
 The completed form is to be sent to Human Resources within 1 week of the closing date for applications.

 If the proposed Academic Mentor is not willing to act as a supervisor they must inform the applicant during initial discussions and before the closing date for application.